michael2012z/BitBible/markdown/KJV/files/Eccl.md

 2. It is better to go to the house of mourning, than to go to the house of feasting: for that is the end of all men; and the living will lay it to his heart.

-3. Sorrow is better than laughter: for by the sadness of the countenance the heart is made better.Sorrow: or, Anger
+3. Sorrow is better than laughter: for by the sadness of the countenance the heart is made better.

 4. The heart of the wise is in the house of mourning; but the heart of fools is in the house of mirth.

 5. It is better to hear the rebuke of the wise, than for a man to hear the song of fools.

-6. For as the crackling of thorns under a pot, so is the laughter of the fool: this also is vanity.crackling: Heb. sound
+6. For as the crackling of thorns under a pot, so is the laughter of the fool: this also is vanity.

 7. Surely oppression maketh a wise man mad; and a gift destroyeth the heart.